Battle of Zsibó: Preparations

 A 1704 campaign by Kuruc forces liberated much of Hungary from Austrian rule and established numerical parity with the Austrians.
 However, due to better training, a stronger officer corps and deeper logistical capabilities, the Austrians still won the decisive Battle of Nagyszombat, going on to take back the important fortresses of (Buda, Pressburg and Esztergom).
 The Austrians subsequently called on aid from Croatian, Serbian and Danish armies.

 As a means of counterbalancing Austrian power, Louis XIV of France attempted to support the Kuruc rebels, sending troops and material support.
 However, following the French defeat at the battle of Höchstädt, Louis was forced to reduce his material contributions to Rákóczi and the Kurucs.

 On 8 July 1704 the Transylvanian noble Rákóczi was elected Transylvanian prince, and on 4 April 1705 he was inducted.
 Designed to declare the confederation of Hungary and Transylvania, problems nonetheless occurred in the National Assembly of Szécsény over the army and the legal status of serfdom.
 Meanwhile, Rákóczi routed the new Habsburg army under Vienna.

 On 27 June a Danish military detachment arrived in Vienna (4500 infantry and 1600 cavalry) under Andreas Harboe.
 The Danish soldiers fought against the French army in the battle of Höchstädt.
 The Danish-Austrian vanguard under col. Dietrich Glöckelsperg attacked Great Rye Island.
 Baron Herbeville mobilized his army on the island and on July 29 tried to march in Komárno, but withdrew on 3 August because of the Kuruc attacks.
 Meanwhile, Miklós Bercsényi and Antal Esterházy invaded Moravia.
-On 25 August Herbeville crossed the Transdanubia.
+On 25 August Herbeville crossed Transdanubia.
 In September he took a rest in Buda.
 The army of János Bottyán (6000 men) tried to disturb the Austrian army.

 The Kuruc commanders committed serious errors: only in October did they respond to the attack of Herbeville.
 Rákóczi reinforced fortifications built near Zsibó, but wanted to fight a battle near Nagyvárad (today: Oradea, Romania).
 Later, the decision was changed to bring the battle to Zsibó.
 On 31 October Herbeville chased the Kuruc army from Nagyvárad, which had been besieged for two years.
 This was a serious defeat for the Kuruc army.